 In October of 1995, the dedication of the McCarthy Wing took place along with the rededication of our original building as the Mercy Wing, honoring the pioneering Sisters of Mercy.

-Mrs. Lisa M. Figueredo, alumni of St. Thomas, and formerly a teacher and Dean at St. Thomas, is currently the School Principal.
+Mrs. Lisa M. Figueredo, alumna of St. Thomas the Apostle Catholic School, former teacher, and Dean, is currently the School Principal.
 Mrs. Figueredo started programs such as The Saint Elizabeth Ann Seton gifted program and a laptop program for the Junior High students demonstrating her commitment to technology.
-She also implemented Genesis, a science and technology enhancement program, the strings and band program, and an award winning drama program.
+She also implemented a science and technology enhancement program, the strings and band program, and an award-winning drama program.
 She has lowered class sizes by twenty percent.
 In 2011, a PK2 program was added to the school.
-Mrs. Figueredo achieved her vision in 2014 when the school was authorized as the first Catholic International Baccalaureate World School in the Archdiocese of Miami.
-Mrs. Figueredo’s principle goal is not only to see students growing in Knowledge but more importantly in Faith.
+Her principle goal is not only to see students growing in knowledge but more importantly in Faith.

-In August of 2013 our Parish and School community welcomed Fr.
-Alejandro Rodriguez Artola, alumni of St. Thomas as Pastor.
+In August of 2013 our Parish and School community welcomed the current pastor, Fr.
+Alejandro Rodriguez Artola, alumnus of St. Thomas the Apostle Catholic School.
 His mission is to guide our community into a closer and loving relationship with Our Lord.

 Under the leadership of Mrs. Figueredo and her administration, STA was named 2020 National Blue Ribbon School of Excellence for exemplary high performing schools.
 It is her drive and dedication to academics that the students continue to succeed.

 In November of 2020, STA was accredited as a STREAM school of the Archdiocese of Miami.